 What amazing women and projects they are involved in.
 I have watched a couple of these webinars now and really enjoy them and get a lot out of them, thanks.Teacher

 This session provided opportunities for participants to interact by contributing to group thinking activities about STEM skills and careers and provided participants questions to ponder.

 See links above to view the videos of this professional development session (we recommend downloading the videos) and also links below to download the:

 - index for the PowerPoint and videos.

 The changing character of our increasingly scientific and technologically dependent society requires a science curriculum to match – one that will adequately prepare students for life and work in the 21st century.
 In setting the direction for learning, the curriculum must prepare all students to be citizens who can confidently engage with science on a personal and a societal level.
 It must also prepare sufficient students for careers in science.

 The Hub is rich in stories on the work of women in science.
-This bucket in the Pond features some of them.
+This Pinterest board features some of them.

 An Unlocking Curious Minds project in collaboration with the Ministry of Education has created a series of profiles on women in science, technology, engineering and mathematics.